Bulk Reconstruction of Scalar Excitations in Flat$_3$/CCFT$_2$ and the Flat Limit from (A)dS$_3$/CFT$_2$: Introduction

 The main advantage of the celestial paradigm is its ability to apply various powerful CFT techniques easily.
 However, the Flat/CCFT approach introduces new challenges not commonly found in AdS/CFT correspondence.
 One challenge is the null boundary, which defines the field theory in a Newtonian geometry with one null direction, leading to many unusual Carrollian behaviors \cite{bacry1968possible,bergshoeff2014dynamics,Duval:2014uoa}.
 Another challenge is the radiative flux passing through the null boundary in higher-dimensional cases \cite{Trautman:1958zdi,Wald:1999wa}, leading to the fact that the gravitational charges at null infinity are generically non-conserved, which indicates potentially additional sources in the dual field theory \cite{Donnay:2022aba}.

 In spite of these difficulties, Flat/CCFT correspondence is developing rapidly in decades.
 The Bekenstein-Hawking entropy of flat cosmological horizons matches with the Cardy formula in CCFTs \cite{Barnich:2012xq,Bagchi:2012xr}.
 The holographic entanglement entropy in flat holography is developed \cite{Li:2010dr,Bagchi:2014iea} , and the CCFT entanglement entropy calculated by twist operator or Rindler method can be compared to the swing surface holographic proposal \cite{Jiang:2017ecm}, which generalizes the RT proposal \cite{Ryu:2006bv,Ryu:2006ef} in AdS/CFT correspondence.
 The partition functions in flat holography are discussed in \cite{Barnich:2012rz,barnich2015one}, and the one-loop determinant is found to match the CCFT vacuum character.
-Also, bulk massless particle provides a realization of the BMS operators \cite{Nguyen:2023vfz}, when pulled back to the conformal boundary.
+The connection between the Wald-Takahashi identities in CCFTs and the soft graviton theorem is discussed in \cite{Saha:2023hsl,Saha:2023abr}.
+Also, bulk massless particle provides a realization of the BMS operators \cite{Nguyen:2023vfz}, when pulled back to the conformal boundary, while the massive counterpart is explored in \cite{Have:2024dff}.
 Besides, as a special kind of quantum field theory, CCFT itself is rapidly advancing, with the developments on the correlation functions \cite{Bagchi:2009ca}, bootstrap procedure \cite{Bagchi:2016geg,Bagchi:2017cpu}, the universal properties on multiplets \cite{Chen:2020vvn,Chen:2022jhx}, the detailed models \cite{Hao:2021urq,Chen:2021xkw,Yu:2022bcp,Hao:2022xhq,Banerjee:2022ocj,deBoer:2023fnj}, and so on.

 There are two widely used representations of the Carrollian conformal algebra in two dimensions.
 The highest weight representation of CCFT$_2$ \cite{Bagchi:2009ca} is similar to the Virasoro algebra, with $L_0$ bounded from below and yielding non-unitarity.
 The induced representation \cite{Barnich:2014kra,Barnich:2015uva}, seen as the ultra-relativistic limit of the highest weight representation, exhibits unitarity.
 Both representations play a role in the Flat/CCFT correspondence, though a clear dictionary is still lacking.
 One idea to advance this is to consider the bulk reconstruction of local excitations, known as bulk local states.